Pope Eugene IV: Conciliar reform

+Problems in the Papal States and Rome

 These concessions also were due to the invasion of the Papal States by the former Papal condottiero Niccolò Fortebraccio and the troops of Filippo Maria Visconti led by Niccolò Piccinino in retaliation for Eugene's support of Florence and Venice against Milan (see also Wars in Lombardy).
 This situation led also to establishment of an insurrectionary republic at Rome controlled by the Colonna family.
-In early June 1434, disguised in the robes of a Benedictine monk, Eugene was rowed down the center of the Tiber, pelted by stones from either bank, to a Florentine vessel waiting to pick him up at Ostia.
-The city was restored to obedience by Giovanni Vitelleschi, the militant Bishop of Recanati, in the following October.
+On 4 June 1434, disguised in the robes of a Benedictine monk, Eugene was rowed down the center of the Tiber, pelted by stones from either bank, to a Florentine vessel waiting to receive him at Ostia.
+Ferdinand Gregorovius remarks that Eugene IV, "having lost the authority of the State by his own ineptitude, resolved[,] like so many of his predecessors, on flight."
+On 12 June, his ship reached Pisa, and in October he reached Florence.

+The city of Rome was restored to obedience by Giovanni Vitelleschi, the militant Bishop of Recanati, in October 1434.
 In August 1435 a peace treaty was signed at Ferrara by the various belligerents.
+Pope Eugenius made Vitelleschi archbishop of Florence on 12 October 1435.
+Vitelleschi held the post until Eugenius made him a cardinal on 9 August 1437.

-The Pope moved to Bologna in April 1436.
-His condottieri Francesco I Sforza and Vitelleschi in the meantime reconquered much of the Papal States.
-Traditional Papal enemies such as the Prefetti di Vico were destroyed, while the Colonna were reduced to obedience after the destruction of their stronghold in Palestrina in August 1436.
+The people of Rome sent a delegation to Florence in January 1436, begging the pope and the curia to return to Rome, and promising obedience and quiet.
+The Pope, however, rejected their overture.
+On 25 March 1436, Pope Eugenius consecrated the cathedral of Florence, and then, in April 1436, moved to Bologna, which had recently been conquered for the papacy.
+His condottieri Francesco I Sforza and Vitelleschi in the meantime reconquered much of the Papal States with extreme violence and destructive force.
+Traditional Papal enemies such as the Prefetti di Vico were destroyed, while the Colonna were reduced to obedience after the destruction of their stronghold in Palestrina in 1437.
+The massive fortress was preserved, however, until Lorenzo Colonna attempted to return in 1438, when it too was destroyed on orders from Vitelleschi.

-Resurgence
+Poggio Bracciolini, the Tuscan humanist, wrote: "Seldom has the rule of any other pope produced equal devastation in the provinces of the Roman Church.
+The country scourged by war, the depopulated and ruined towns, the devastated fields, the roads infested by robbers, more than fifty places partly destroyed, partly sacked by soldiery, have suffered from every species of revenge."